mongodb/docs/source/core/replication.rst

    cfg.members[0].hidden = true
    rs.reconfig(cfg)

-After the set is reconfigured, the node with the "``_id``" of ``0``, has a priority of ``0`` so that it cannot become master, while the other nodes in the set will not advertise the hidden node in the :dbcommand:`isMaster` or :js:func:`db.isMaster()` output.
+After re-configuring the set, the node with the "``_id``" of ``0``, has a priority of ``0`` so that it cannot become master, while the other nodes in the set will not advertise the hidden node in the :dbcommand:`isMaster` or :js:func:`db.isMaster()` output.

-Hidden nodes are ideal for instances that will have significantly different usage patterns than the other nodes, and need to be separated from normal traffic.
+Hidden nodes are ideal for instances that will have significantly different usage patterns than the other nodes and require separation from normal traffic.
 Often nodes for reporting, dedicated backups, and testing/integration need to operate as hidden needs.

 .. seealso:: ":js:data:`members[n].hidden`,"